 Rhino Post is on the banks of a dry riverbed and is made from natural local materials like stone, wood, thatch and canvas.
 The units are en-suite with a romantic outdoor shower.
 Raised walkways linking the units to the main lodge and animals often move about freely underneath.

-Unlike in Kruger Park, Rhino Post game drives can extend into the evenings, stopping for sundowners along the way.
+Situated on a private concession, Rhino Post game drives can extend into the evenings, stopping for sundowners along the way.

 You’ll spend your days up early for coffee/tea and muffins before heading out on an early game drive.
 Then back to the lodge for a hearty brunch and some leisure time - swim, watch the game come down to the waterhole, read some books or enjoy a siesta.